Skip to content

 TXPARAMReads transaction parameters (sender, nonce, fees) from inside a frame.
 Replaces ORIGIN for introspection.

 FRAMEDATALOADLoads 32 bytes from the current frame's data field.
-How account code reads signatures and calldata passed to a frame.
+How account code reads frame calldata.

 FRAMEDATACOPYCopies frame data to memory.
 Bulk version of FRAMEDATALOAD for larger payloads.